allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 In the `findOrAdd` method, we look for circuit breakers in the registry.
 If it is not present, we create a new one with the given configuration.

 Function `addStateTransitionsHandling` applies logic to handle state transitions (e.g. from **CLOSED** to **OPEN**, from **HALF_OPEN** to **CLOSED**).
-In our example, we save the new state to a repository so the services responsible for providing methods can filter out one that is turned off.
+In our example, we save the new state to a repository so the services responsible for providing methods can filter out those that are turned off.

 #### Important note
-Please note that if a task was added to `onStateTransition` it will run on the same thread as the one that triggered processing, so it can be shut down before execution of task ends - we learned this the hard way.
+Please note that if a task was added to `onStateTransition` it will run on the same thread as the one that triggered processing, so it can be shut down before the execution of the task ends - we learned this the hard way.
 Make sure to use the right implementation of the interface.
 We used:

 ```kotlin